jimmyhmiller/PlayGround/writings/programming/meander-tutorial.md

                  :preferred true}]}])
 ```

 I apologize for the amount of room this takes up on the screen, but real world examples are much larger.
 I want to try and make something that approaches realistic and in order to do that our input needs to be a bit bigger.
-Okay, so what we want do now is given a zip code, find all people that have an address with that zip code, and for each of the addresses that match that zip code, return a map of `{:name <name> :address <address>}`.
+Okay, so what we want do now is given a zip-code, find all people that have an address with that zip-code, and for each of the addresses that match that zip-code, return a map of `{:name <name> :address <address>}`.
 So in this case if we asked for zip `86753` we should get the following response:

 ```clojure
 ({:name "jimmy",